 Keeping children safe

 All staff are aware of the individual responsibility that each has for children's safety and well-being.
-All staff receive regular training in Child Protection and safety measures.
+All staff receive regular training in Safeguarding & Child Protection and safety measures.
+Further information can be found in our Safeguarding & Child Protection Policy.

 Attendance and Punctuality